jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 |                       |                       | zon-cloudwatch).      |
 +-----------------------+-----------------------+-----------------------+

-[CloudWatch Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html) in the *Amazon CloudWatch User Guide*.
+For more information about these and other CloudWatch limits, see [CloudWatch Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html) in the *Amazon CloudWatch User Guide*.

 Amazon CloudWatch Events Limits {#limits_cloudwatch_events}
 -------------------------------